adam-zhang/tools/README.md

 # Read Me First

-This project contains tools that I use in programming and accelerate speed of programming.
+This project contains tools that I use in programming to accelerate speed of programming.

 ## Programming language